10-5-pursuit/lab-github/questions.md

 1. **When was GitHub first launched, and who were its original founders?**

    \`\`\`
+   Github was first launched in April 2008.
+Its original founders are Tom Preston-Werner, Chris Wanstrath, and PJ Hyett.
    \`\`\`

 2. **What is a 'pull request' in the context of GitHub, and how is it commonly used?**